fyne-io/developer.fyne.io/tutorial/write-custom-widget.md

 It keeps track of the slice of objects required by `fyne.WidgetRenderer` as a convenience.

 Lastly it keeps a reference to the `widget.Button` for all state information.
-In the `Refresh()` function it will update the graphical state based on any changes in the underlying `widget.Button` type.
+In the `Refresh()` method it will update the graphical state based on any changes in the underlying `widget.Button` type.

 ### Bring it together

 A basic widget will extend the `widget.BaseWidget` type and declare any state that the widget holds.
-The `CreateRenderer()` function must exist and return a new `fyne.WidgetRenderer` instance.
+The `CreateRenderer()` method must exist and return a new `fyne.WidgetRenderer` instance.
 The widget and driver code in Fyne will ensure that this is cached accordingly - this method may be called many times (for example if a widget is hidden and then shown).
 If `CreateRenderer()` is called again you should return a new renderer instance as the old one may have been destroyed.